 Barnet First is the resident's magazine produced by Barnet Council.
-In each edition we feature some of our favourite volunteer roles, and you can see the latest opportunities, with links, below.
+You can view the latest opportunities featured in the magazine, with links, below.

 You can find the rest of the magazine in the digital archive here.